HHA Marker Program for Historic Structures

 • Research Verification = $100.
 This is due when the report is submitted.

 • HHA Marker and 3 printed reports=$150.
 This amount is due when the report is submitted.
-One report will be filed in the Hudson library archives, one will be retained the HHA archives, and one will be delivered to the homeowner, along with the plaque.
+One report will be filed in the Hudson library archives, one will be retained the HHA archives, and one will be delivered to the homeowner, along with the marker.

 • Total cost for Option I = $400